panfilo0113/code-challenge/README.md

 ## Submission

-Candidates can submit their solutions by uploading a zip file of their code or by creating a **private repository** on GitHub and inviting the hiring team to access it.
+Candidates should submit their solution by creating a **private repository** on GitHub and inviting the hiring team to access it.

 The submission should include all the necessary files and instructions on how to run the code.
+A Dockerfile has been provided to assist with the setup of the environment.
+Candidates are free to adjust the Dockerfile or use a different method provided instructions a clear on how to run the solution.

 Please keep in mind that candidates will be assessed on their understanding of their submissions during the interview process.
 They should be prepared to walk through their solution with the hiring team and be able to answer any questions about decisions they made on the implementation.